cmlaidlaw/SSSet.js/README.md

 # SSSet.js

 A featureful implementation of mathematical sets for JavaScript.
-Insertions and membership tests are handled with a fast binary search.
+Optimized for membership tests and the union, intersection, complement and difference operations.

 ### Constructor